 That said, wi-fi access is not free, nor is it as quick as you are used to back on land.
 It is still a challenge to get access while hundreds of miles in the middle of the water.
 So what can you expect?
 We recently put Carnival’s Internet access through the paces to give you all the details on what we experienced with the service.

 Like other cruise lines, Carnival offers different tiers of service, all at different price points.
 Each tier offers different access, from just being able to login to social media, all the way to full web access at faster speeds.
 Here’s a run-down of what’s offered:

 Value Plan: Gives email access, what’s included in the social plan, as well as broad access to the rest of the web — all at faster speeds than the Social plan.
-However, Carnival says it still doesn’t support streaming, FaceTime, or wi-fi calling.
+However, Carnival says it still doesn’t support video/music streaming, FaceTime, or wi-fi calling.

 How Much Does Wi-Fi Access Cost on Carnival?